Former UFC heavyweight champion Frank Mir has been issued a two-year suspension after testing positive for dehydrochloromethyltestosterone (DHCMT).

 According to the USADA, “DHCMT is a non-Specified Substance in the class of Anabolic Agents and prohibited at all times under the UFC Anti-Doping Policy, which has adopted the World Anti-Doping Agency (WADA) Prohibited List.
 The finding of a long-term DHCMT metabolite in Mir’s sample, which was identified through a new detection method by the WADA-accredited laboratory in Tokyo, Japan.”

 The USADA initially handed Mir a provisional suspension in April after his in-competition drug test showed a potential violation following last March’s knockout loss to Mark Hunt.
-Mir immediately denied any wrongdoing and claimed he’s never taken any performance-enhancing drugs during his 16-year career.
+Mir immediately denied any wrongdoing and claimed he’s never taken any performance-enhancing drugs generic tramadol 50mg online.

 Interestingly, the new detection method that the USADA is now using also discovered long-term DHCMT metabolites in Mir’s February 5, 2016 out-of-competition test, which originally came up clean.